ring630/ddr_port_setup/README.md

 ## What does this script do
 The user only need to tell the refdes of controller and DDR DRAMs, and specify DRAM type (for example, ddr3_x8).
 The script places ports on controller and DRAMs automatically.

+Currently, the supported DRAM types are

+1, DDR3 x8

+2, DDR5 x16
 ## How to use
 Board Galileo.aedb